 - Lift the projector up and press the adjuster button to release the adjuster.
 The adjuster will drop into position and be locked. - Do not look into the lens while the lamp is on.
-The strong light from the lamp may cause damage to your eyes. - 2.
+The strong light from the lamp may cause damage to your eyes. - Be careful when you press the adjuster button as it is close to the exhaust vent where hot air comes from. - 2.
 Screw the rear adjuster foot to fine tune the horizontal angle.